Bucket List: Popular Activities, Tourist Spots, and Amazing Places to Visit in Antwerp, Belgium

 Did you know that king penguins and macaroni penguins exist?
 How about naming some nocturnal animals?
 Nocturamas like aardvarks, armadillos, tamanduas, and Philippine mouse deer reside in this park, and they’re all worth seeing.
 Some crowd favorites include wandering the Buffalo Savanna, the Valley of the Great Apes, and the Egyptian Temple.

 Museum Vleeshuis features around 600 years of Antwerps’s musicality and dances.
 It depicts the lives of street musicians, passionate trumpeters, impressive carillon players, and their music enthusiasts.

-Since emotions make music and music make emotions, prepare to be deeply immersed in the roots of Antwerp through sound.
-You will also discover how music shaped the opera and concert halls of this lovely city as you rummage this museum’s galleries.
+Since emotions make music and music makes emotions, prepare to be deeply immersed in the roots of Antwerp through sound.
+You will also discover how music shaped this lovely city’s opera and concert halls as you rummage through this museum’s galleries.

-How does it feel to share the same pathways with different generations in the span of 600 years?
+How does it feel to share the same pathways with different generations in 600 years?
 You’re about to find out!
 This Gothic cathedral of Antwerp was constructed between 1352 and 1521.

 Although the Cathedral of Our Lady Antwerp looks well-designed, its construction is barely complete.
-To some, this edifice is like a timeless character that grows over time—it’s never fully complete.
-Some of the most notable things to see here, apart from the cathedral itself, are the works of a well-respected painter.
+To some, this edifice is like a timeless character that grows over time—it’s never fully finished.
+Apart from the cathedral itself, some of the most notable things to see here are the works of a well-respected painter.

 The creativity of Sir Peter Rubens, Otto van Veen, Jacob de Backer, and Marten de Vos are all displayed here, waiting to inspire your day.